Mastercard: Selling of credit card data

 In 2018, Bloomberg News reported that Google had paid millions of dollars to Mastercard for its users' credit card data for advertising purposes.
 The deal had not been publicly announced.

-Regulatory ban In India
+Regulatory ban in India

 On July 14, 2021, the Reserve Bank of India (RBI) indefinitely barred Mastercard from issuing new debit or credit cards to domestic Indian customers starting July 22, 2021, for violating data localization and storage rules as set by RBI on April 6, 2018, under Payment and Settlement Systems Act, 2007 (PSS Act).
 This ban does not affect cards already issued and working in India.
 Mastercard is the third major payment systems provider to be restricted in India after American Express and Diners Club International.
 On June 16, 2022, the business restrictions imposed were lifted by RBI with immediate effect.

-Offerings
+Regulatory ban in Vietnam

+In 2018, the State Bank of Vietnam (SBV) requested that banks temporarily halt the issuance of new Mastercard cards due to violations of international payment regulations.
+Specifically, Mastercard did not comply with the regulation of conducting payments through the National Payment Corporation of Vietnam (NAPAS).
+In 2020, the ban was lifted after Mastercard committed to complying with Vietnamese regulations.
+Despite its widespread acceptance, using Mastercard in Vietnam still comes with certain limitations: Some Vietnamese websites and applications do not accept Mastercard as a payment method.
+Not all ATMs in Vietnam allow cash withdrawals using Mastercard.
+Some Mastercard users in Vietnam have reported experiencing inadequate customer service.

+Adult content restrictions

+In December 2020, Mastercard barred the use of its credit cards on Pornhub, an online pornography site.
+In April 2023, The Hill reported on an update to Mastercard's policy for adult content that would require sellers to have age and identity verifications and content review prior to posting in place.
+The new policies took effect in October 2021.
+On August 30, 2023, the American Civil Liberties Union, in combination with a coalition of other organizations, filed a complaint with the Federal Trade Commission requesting an investigation into the policy as an unfair business practice under Section 5 of the FTC Act.
+Mastercard faced further backlash in 2025 for pressuring video game digital distribution sites such as Steam and Itch.io into cracking down on adult content following pressure from activist group Collective Shout.
+Mastercard initially denied that it was doing so, but Valve, the developer of Steam, said that the company "specifically cited" Mastercard rule 5.12.7, which prohibits "any Transaction that is illegal, or in the sole discretion of the Corporation, may damage the goodwill of the Corporation or reflect negatively on the Marks," including that which is "patently offensive and lacks serious artistic value... or any other material that the Corporation deems unacceptable to sell in connection with a Mark".

+Products

-Depending on the geographical location, Mastercard issues cards in tiers, from the lowest to the highest, Traditional/Classic/Standard, Gold/Titanium, Platinum, World and World Elite.
+Depending on the geographical location, Mastercard issuers can issue cards in tiers, from the lowest to the highest: